cesc47/EUFCC-340K/README.md

   ├── test_id.csv
   ├── test_ood.csv
 ```
-With the corresponding annotations for train, validation, test in-distribution and test out-of-distribution, respectively.
+With the corresponding annotations for train, validation, inner (id) test and outer (ood) test, respectively.

 In each file you can find:
 - `idInSource`: unique identifier for each image